Sharon Stone Mourns Death of 11-Month-Old Nephew River Three Days After Organ Failure - E! Online

 Selma Blair wrote, "I am so sorry.
 My lord."

-Just three days prior, the actress had posted an Instagram asking her followers for support, announcing that River "was found in his crib w total organ failure today."
+Just three days prior, the actress had posted an Instagram asking her followers for support, announcing that River "was found in his crib [with] total organ failure today."
 She asked her Instagram community, "Please pray for him.
 We need a miracle."

 Many stars wrote in on Sharon's first post about her nephew and godson.

 Kate Hudson commented, "Sending light and healing love."
-Orange Is the New Black star Ruby Rose said, "Praying for River and your whole family."
+Orange Is the New Black star Ruby Rose said, "Praying for River and your whole family.

+Prior to River's passing, Sharon was photographed at the Venice Film Festival in Italy.

-Sharon introduced River to the world on Sept.
+Sharon first introduced River to the world on Sept.
 13, 2020.
 She wrote on the post, "Look who's going home: River William Stone, my brother Patrick and his wife Tasha's new baby."